meineke/workflows/sessions/shell.md

 1. Introduction
     * Motivation: why learn the shell?
         * The shell is the most general toolbox in the computing world
-        * It's much, much more dominant than you think
         * Concepts from the shell pop up everywhere in computing
         * The shell allows you to solve many common problems yourself without having to wait on an IT person
         * Analytics trends come and go, but Bash is forever.